-Students seeking admission to the baccalaureate degree programs of the Division of Allied Health Sciences must file an "Application for Admission to the Division of Allied Health Sciences" with current academic transcripts during the period of September 1 to December 1 of the year prior to the anticipated entry into the professional field of study in the Division.
-All completed applications are to be submitted by the applicant to the Office of the Division of Allied Health Sciences, 1100 West Michigan Street, Indianapolis, Indiana 46223.
+Students seeking admission to the baccalaureate degree programs of the Division of Allied Health Sciences must file an "Application for Admission to the Division of Allied Health Sciences" (with current academic transcripts) during the period, indicated on the application form, of the year prior to the anticipated entry into the professional field of study in the Division.
+(All completed applications are to be submitted by the applicant to the Office of the Division of Allied Health Sciences, 1100 West Michigan Street, Indianapolis, Indiana 46223.)

-A student is eligible to be considered for admission to a baccalaureate program when the student's transcript of work completed shows the reasonable probability that the pre-Allied health Science Core Curriculum and all prerequisites for the selected professional field of study can be satisfactorily completed prior to the date of the opening of classes of the year for which application is made.
-To be considered for admission, a student must have a cumulative grade-point average of at least C {2.0}.
+A student is eligible to be considered for admission to a baccalaureate program when the student's transcript of work completed shows the reasonable probability that the pre-Allied Health Science Core Curriculum and all prerequisites for the selected professional field of study can be satisfactorily completed prior to the date of the opening of classes of the year for which application is made.
+To be considered for admission, a student must have a cumulative grade-point average of at least C (2.0).